Best mechanical keyboard for typing 2017

 Das Keyboard 4 Professional

 If you want a mechanical keyboard with all the bells and whistles, look no further.
 This mechanical keyboard comes with Cherry MX Blue switches as well as an aluminum body and built-in USB 3.0 hub.
-If you have to work with flash drives often, it’s a god send to be able to quickly swap them in and out of your keyboard versus reaching around your computer to find the right slot.
+If you have to work with flash drives often, it’s a god send to be able to quickly swap them in and out of your keyboard versus reaching around your computer to find the right slot (perfect for gaming).

 You can check out the video below of me typing 95WPM on my Das Keyboard 4 Pro with Blue switches, and read our full Das Keyboard 4 review as well.

-That finishes up our list of the best mechanical keyboards for typing in 2015!
-We hope you found the right mechanical keyboard for you, be sure to let us know if there’s another keyboard you prefer!
-If you’re looking for a mechanical keyboard for Mac or best mechanical keyboards for programming, we have great guides there as well.
+That finishes up our roundup of the best mechanical keyboards for typing in 2017!
+We hope you found the right mechanical keyboard for you, be sure to let us know if there are other keyboards you prefer!
+You don’t have to be gaming just to get mechanical keyboards.
+The type of keyboards a person has depends on their needs.
+If you’re looking for a mechanical keyboard for Mac we a great guide on that as well.